ckeditor/ckeditor5/docs/getting-started/setup/menubar.md

 To add custom buttons or other components to the menu bar, follow these steps:

 1. Create a new UI component using {@link module:ui/componentfactory~ComponentFactory `editor.ui.componentFactory`}.
 Define its behavior and appearance.
-1. Use {@link module:ui/editorui/editorui~EditorUI#addMenuBarItem `editor.ui.addMenuBarItem()`} method to add your component to the menu bar at a desired position.
+1. Use {@link module:ui/editorui/editorui~EditorUI#extendMenuBar `editor.ui.extendMenuBar()`} method to add your component to the menu bar at a desired position.

 Here's an example of a custom plugin that adds a button to the menu bar inside the "Format" menu, after the "Bold" button: